KonH/UDBase/Docs/User.md

 ## Basics

-Now it store user name only.
+Now it store: main user id, user name and set of identifiers for external providers.

 ## Usage